-Naval Air Station Oceana is the Navy’s East Coast Master Jet Base, home to the F/A-18 Hornets and Super Hornets.
-The primary mission of the Naval Air Station Oceana is as a Shore-Based Readiness Integrator, providing the facilities, equipment and personnel to support shored-based readiness, total force readiness and maintain operational access of Oceana-based forces.
+Naval Air Station Oceana is the Navy’s East Coast Master Jet Base, home to F/A-18 Super Hornets.
+The primary mission of NAS Oceana is as a Shore-Based Readiness Integrator, providing the facilities, equipment and personnel to support shored-based readiness, total force readiness and maintain operational access of Oceana-based forces.

-The base, including Dam Neck Annex, has about 10,500 active Navy personnel, about 10,000 family members and 4,500 civilian personnel, making NAS Oceana the second largest employer in Virginia Beach after JEB Little Creek/Fort Story.
-Oceana also hosts the largest Fleet Replacement Squadron, VFA-106, with about 1500 personnel assigned.
+The base, including Dam Neck Annex and Naval Auxiliary Landing Field Fentress, has approximately 10,500 active Navy personnel, about 10,000 family members and 4,500 civilian personnel, making NAS Oceana the second largest employer in Virginia Beach, after Joint Expeditionary Base Little Creek-Fort Story.

-Oceana is home to eighteen Hornet and Super Hornet squadrons.
-Sixteen squadrons deploy on carriers into combat and two are permanently based at Oceana, including the adversary squadron.
-Routinely, two-thirds of this complement is “working up” on carriers off the coast or deployed at NAS Fallon, Nevada for live air-to-ground and air-to-air weapons training.
-Typically, an air wing overseas deployment lasts six to seven months.
-NAS Oceana averages one take off or landing every two minutes for an average of 325,000 flight operations per year.
+NAS Oceana’s flight line, Apollo Soucek Field, is home to 17 aviation squadrons.
+15 squadrons consist of F/A-18 Super Hornets, which deploy on aircraft carriers into combat.
+Two squadrons are permanently based at Oceana, including the largest fleet replacement squadron, Strike Fighter Squadron (VFA) 106, and the adversary training squadron, Fighter Squadron Composite (VFC) 12.
+Routinely, two-thirds of this complement is “working up” on aircraft carriers off the coast or deployed at NAS Fallon, Nevada, for live air-to-ground and air-to-air weapons training.
+Typically, a carrier air wing’s overseas deployment lasts six to seven months.